a4amitava/credit-card-processing-service/README.md

  - Password: Currently No password has added.

 **Service description:**
-This service provides 2 rest endpoints-
+This service provides 2 rest endpoints(json formatted)-

 1._ Adding New Card🥇